Infineon/XMC-for-Arduino/docs/hw-platforms.rst

     :width: 400

 The KIT_XMC11_BOOT_001 board consists of a XMC1100 microcontroller with a debugger implemented by a XMC4200 microcontroller.
-The board shares the same power supply and board shape as other shields for Arduino.
+The board shares the same power supply and board shape as other boards for Arduino.

 Pinout Diagram
 ^^^^^^^^^^^^^^